Q&A with Erfan Vafaie, Entomologist

 EV: I’m always delighted to find predators and parasitic wasps on plants.
 Watching them consuming prey makes me think of a mini-alien battle that is going on and being able to witness it is intriguing.
-One of the predators I’m particularly delighted to see are lacewing larvae.
+One of the predators I’m particularly delighted to see is lacewing larvae.
 Their sickle-shaped mouthparts penetrate soft-bodied insects, inject digestive fluids in them, and suck them dry.
-Parasitoids are most easily spotted in their “mummy” stage—basically an empty husk of the host with the parasitoid transforming either within or under said carcass.
+Parasitoids are most easily spotted in their “mummy” stage—basically an empty husk of the host with the parasitoid transforming either within or under the said carcass.
 Mummies are usually a bit more inflated and quite different in color from the other aphids, so they are both easy and very rewarding to spot.

 Lacewing larva consuming an aphid